znoxx/tbng/doc/01-tbng-install_and_setup_EN.md

 `johndoe@linuxbox:~$ sudo run-parts tbng/setup/apt`

 Auto-install scripts run for a considerable amount of time.
 The process will remove tor and privoxy, and their configuration will be saved to a backup.
-There will also be a couple of additional Java repositories and node.js.
+There will also be a couple of additional repositories for node.js.

+##### OpenJDK and Debian Buster

+Debian Buster lacks OpenJDK  8 package.

+If your are getting OpenJDK install error , manually update version number in **tbng/setup/apt/09-install**.

 #### Additional steps for Raspbian (Debian Stretch) on Raspberry PI 1